1. Scope and Definitions

 c) Statements regarding the nature or durability of a good or service constitute a warranty (guarantee within the meaning of § 276 para.
 1 BGB) or guarantee (§ 443 BGB) only if we have expressly granted such in writing.

-d) If we produce or modify the goods based on special instructions from the buyer, we are not obliged to verify these instructions without a special agreement.
+d) If we produce or modify the goods based on special instructions from the buyer, we are not obliged to check these instructions without a special agreement.
 The buyer has no claims for defects resulting from these instructions.

-4. Prices and payment terms
+4. Prices and Payment Terms

-a| Our prices apply, unless otherwise agreed, to unpackaged goods ex works plus shipping, insurance, and packaging costs.
+a) Our prices apply, unless otherwise agreed, for unpackaged goods ex works plus shipping, insurance, and packaging costs.
 All prices are net amounts excluding taxes levied on sales, such as VAT, GST (Goods and Services Tax), and withholding taxes.
 We issue invoices in accordance with applicable law, especially the VAT Act and applicable excise tax laws.
-To the extent that deliveries or services are subject to VAT and/or similar taxes, these taxes, subject to the withholding tax regulation in the following sentence, must be paid by the buyer to us in addition to the price, unless the buyer as the recipient of the deliveries or services is required by law to pay this tax to the competent tax authority.
-To the extent that deliveries or services are subject to withholding tax, these taxes are owed by the buyer in addition to the invoice amounts and must be paid to the competent tax authority.
+If deliveries or services are subject to VAT and/or similar taxes, these taxes, subject to the withholding tax regulation according to the following sentence, must be paid by the buyer to us in addition to the price, unless the buyer as the recipient of the deliveries or services is required by law to pay this tax to the competent tax authority.
+If deliveries or services are subject to withholding tax, these taxes are owed by the buyer in addition to the invoice amounts and must be paid to the competent tax authority.

 b) Unless otherwise stated in the order confirmation, our list prices or, alternatively, our usual prices apply.

-- the delivery or performance to the buyer is subject to significantly changed and/or additional sovereign taxes, duties, or other charges;
+• the delivery or performance to the buyer is subject to significantly changed and/or additional sovereign taxes, duties, or other charges;

-- our storage, transport, or packaging costs change significantly;
+• our storage, transport, or packaging costs change significantly;

-- our energy, heating, or fuel prices change significantly;
+• our energy, heating, or fuel prices change significantly;

-- our rental costs including ancillary rental costs for leased premises or production equipment change significantly;
+• our rental costs including ancillary rental costs for leased premises or production equipment change significantly;

-- if the other costs relevant for price calculation change due to unforeseeable circumstances not caused or influenced by us.
+• the other costs relevant for price calculation change due to unforeseeable circumstances not caused or influenced by us.

 d) If, after contract conclusion, we find that assumptions which became part of the contract (Clause 2 letter c) are incorrect, the buyer is obliged to compensate any additional expenses according to the agreed or, alternatively, our usual rates, unless we submit a supplementary offer.

 f) We are entitled to send invoices electronically to the buyer.
-We may also use couriers or agents for invoicing.
+We may also use couriers or representatives for invoicing.
 Unless otherwise agreed, we may send the invoice to the buyer’s publicly announced address or electronic address.

-h) If the buyer does not comply with the payment terms or it becomes apparent after the contract conclusion that our claim to the counter-performance is endangered due to the buyer's lack of performance capability, we are entitled, in the absence of any prepayment obligation by the buyer, to execute outstanding deliveries or services only against advance payment.
+h) If the buyer does not comply with the payment terms or it becomes apparent after the contract is concluded that our claim to the counter-performance is endangered due to the buyer’s lack of performance capability, we are entitled, in the absence of any prepayment obligation by the buyer, to execute outstanding deliveries or services only against advance payment.

 5. Set-off, Rights of Retention, and Assignment

 a) The buyer may only offset with undisputed or legally established claims.
-The buyer is only entitled to exercise rights of retention with undisputed or legally established claims from the same legal relationship.
+The buyer is only entitled to exercise rights of retention with undisputed or legally established claims arising from the same legal relationship.

 6. Delivery and Transfer of Risk